 Hero Background

-Open Care Life insurance commercials make their coverage options look too good to be true.
-Claiming to offer rates starting at just $7.49 per month, they appear to be an even better deal than the Colonial Penn 995 plan!
+Open Care Life Insurance and their coverage options look too good to be true.
+Claiming to offer rates starting at $7.49 per month, they appear to be an even better deal than the Colonial Penn 995 plan, but how are they really?

-However, appearances can be deceiving.
-Just like Colonial Penn, the Open Care Senior Plan $7.49 per month offer is misleading.
-You may think their website quotes a competitive rate for benchmark $10,000 final expense coverage, but $7.49 pays for just $2,000 of coverage with Open Care Life Insurance’s partners.
+Just like Colonial Penn, Open Care Life Insurance’s $7.49 monthly offer is misleading.
+You may think their website quotes competitive rates for benchmark $10,000 final expense coverage, but $7.49 pays for just $2,000 of coverage with Open Care Life Insurance’s partners

-Open Care struggles with transparency.
-It’s hard to tell from first glance that it’s a brokerage that sells from multiple life insurance companies.
-Unfortunately, Open Care doesn’t share who their partner life insurance companies are.
-Final Expense Benefits believes this is one of the most important services a life insurance brokerage can provide.
+Open Care Life Insurance struggles with transparency.
+It’s hard to tell at first glance that it’s a brokerage that sells from multiple life insurance companies because they don’t share which companies they partner with.

 If you don’t know what insurers your brokerage works with, how will you know you’re getting quality rates and coverage?
-We stand by our life insurance partners and are proud to work with over 20 of America’s top burial insurance providers.
+Here at Final Expense Benefits, we stand by our life insurance partners and are proud to work with over 20 of America’s top burial insurance providers

 To learn more about your life insurance options, call us at (866) 786-0725 Monday through Friday, 9 a.m. to 5 p.m.
 ET, or check our free online quoting tool for a personalized pricing estimate.

-Like Colonial Penn, Lincoln Heritage, Big Lou, and other unreliable life insurance providers and brokerages, Open Care promises a lot but delivers very little.
+Like Colonial Penn, Lincoln Heritage, Big Lou, and other unreliable life insurance providers and brokerages, Open Care promises a lot but offers very little

 Here are the different plans Open Care Life Insurance offers: